 Duomo di Bari

 My next stop is the Duomo di Bari (Cattedrale di San Sabino).
-There is a Saturday morning wedding so the church steps are adorned in a long white carpet, reminiscent of the train on a bride’s gown.
+There is a Saturday morning wedding so the church steps are adorned with a long white carpet, reminiscent of the train on a bride’s gown.

 The Cathedral is massive so I spend about 45 minutes wandering through the building.

 I also buy a ticket to see the crypt.
 It strikes me as creepy to go into the vault which Is the underground chamber beneath the floor of the church.
 I enter this coffin space and feel trapped.
-Crypts typically contain coffins, sarcophagi and religious relics.
+Crypts typically contain coffins, sarcophagi, and religious relics.